School Science Lessons

 Cystitis is an inflammation of the bladder caused by an infection of the urinary tract by bacteria that normally live in the bowel.

-The symptoms are a scalding feeling when passing urine (dysuria) a desire to pass urine frequently, and a persistent dull ache above the pelvic bone after passing urine.
+Symptoms: scalding feeling when passing urine (dysuria) a desire to pass urine frequently, a persistent dull ache above the pelvic bone after passing urine.

 Untreated cystitis can cause serious kidney infection.